tonethar/IGME-330-Master/notes/IIFE-review.md

 ### III.
 Screenshot

-- When you are all done, the app should function as before, nearly all of your code should no longer be in the global namespace (except for the `textLIB` global), and the HTML file should look something like this:
+1. When you are all done, the app should function as before
+2. Nearly all of your code should no longer be in the global namespace (except for the `textLIB` global)
+3. The HTML file should look something like this:

 ![screenshot of HTML file](./_images/IIFE-practice-1.jpg)